kaihoyu/studiolynn/README.md

 In this scene, agent should be duplicated to test with crowd behavior.

 ### 1.3 Geofencing
+A geo-fence is a virtual perimeter for a real-world geographic area.
+The concept can be used as a way to divide different flow into zones or areas.
 There are two examples of geofencing in the scene 1.3.

 Left: Use obstacles as a way to make agents moving along the wall.